 Deceptive forms

-A product may be presented as CBD, an e-liquid, candy, a supplement, or a medicine while containing a powerful psychoactive substance.
+A product may be presented as CBD, an e-liquid, candy, a supplement, or medicine while containing a powerful psychoactive substance.

 Circulation via the Internet and social networks